-I'm a multifaceted audio engineer with life long experience in mixing, producing, performing, sound design, and much more.
-I've learned everything I know from real world cases as well as graduating from The Conservatory of Recording Arts and Sciences with a 4.0 GPA.
+I'm a multifaceted audio engineer with experience in mixing, producing, performing and sound design.
+I've learned everything I know from real world cases as well as graduating from The Conservatory of Recording Arts and Sciences.

-In an attempt to solve this problem, I have dedicated the past 10 years of my life to learning the craft of mixing and production.
-I got this experience from my many years spent in formal educational schools such as the Conservatory of Recording Arts and Sciences, Sync Edge and others, FOH and online mixing for churches, and of course by trial and error.
+In an attempt to solve this problem, I have spent the past 10 years of my life learning the craft of mixing and production.
+I got this experience from my many years spent in formal educational schools such as the Conservatory of Recording Arts and Sciences, Sync Edge, FOH and online mixing for churches, and of course by trial and error.

 While I definitely have a niche for mixing Pop genres that sonically relate to artists like LANY, The Weeknd or The 1975, I can take on any project by artists who want that true pop-like-polish on their songs.

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.

 14 Reviews - 3 Repeat ClientsEndorse Cole Jamison Tessier

 An amazing experience working with Cole.
 Very professional and easy to communicate.
 He has an extraordinary music taste that fits with what i wanted.
 I will work with him for the next songs.